8 things the Samsung Bixby smart speaker needs to leapfrog Apple HomePod

 8. Add as many connection options — wired and wireless — as possible

-Finally, the simplest win of them all — include lots of connectivity options.
+Finally, the simplest win of them all — includes lots of connectivity options.
 The HomePod doesn't connect to anything via Bluetooth or a wired connection, as everything happens over Apple's own wireless system.
 Google is also guilty by not fitting the Home Mini with an auxiliary output for connecting it to other speakers.

 If Samsung gives its Bixby smart speaker an auxiliary port it will already be ahead; throw in USB, optical and Ethernet too — and Bluetooth and Wi-Fi — and the reviews will be glowing.

-As a bonus for Samsung Galaxy owners, there should be a super-simple option for them to connect to the speaker, as there is for iPhone users and the HomePod — just don't leave everyone else out in the cold, Samsung.
+As a bonus for Samsung Galaxy owners, there should be a super-simple option for them to connect to the speaker, as there is for iPhone users and the HomePod — don't leave everyone else out in the cold, Samsung.

 (Check out The GearBrain to learn what smart home products and connected devices work with Samsung SmartThings, Google Home or Amazon Alexa.)